Outline proposal for woodland croft- Kilfinnan community woodland.

 We see our woodland croft as a mixture of short rotation coppice and wild fruit and nut tree crops providing the majority of tree cover.
 These will border managed terraces of vegetable and mushroom crops; with ponds supporting a variety of aquatic plants and amphibious species.

-Biodiversity flourishes alongside two successful microbusinesses: i) Medicinal mycelial-tinctures for export to an expanding UK market, and ii) a tree nursery supporting replanting schemes across the West Highlands and Islands.
+Biodiversity flourishes alongside two successful microbusinesses: i) Medicinal mycelial-tinctures and powders for export to an expanding UK market, and ii) a tree nursery supporting replanting schemes across the West Highlands and Islands.

 Proposed/phases for woodland croft development: